 Sail Caribbean Divers operates as a year-round scuba diving center in the British Virgin Islands.
 We carry the Professional Association of Diving Instructors’ (PADI’s) highest rating, its coveted 5-Star Gold Palm Instructor Development Center designation.
 Our equipment is excellent and is continually maintained and updated to meet our ongoing instructional needs.

-We require that scuba participants bring their own personal mask, fins, and snorkel.
+We strongly suggest that scuba participants bring their own personal mask, fins, and snorkel.
 If you have your own dive gear (BCD, Regulator, etc), you are welcome to bring it down with you.
 We will provide any and all necessary gear needed.
 SC Divers operate year round and use the highest quality and the most current technology.
-They have new gear every year.

 For Discover Scuba, you start in waist-deep water and progress to a maximum depth of 40 feet.
-The maximum depth for all divers under age 15 is 70 feet, regardless of certification level.
+The maximum depth for all divers under age 15 is 60 feet, regardless of certification level.
 Open Water Divers are trained for dives up to 60 feet; Advanced Open Water to 100 feet.
 The deepest that any Sail Caribbean student will dive is 80-90 feet.
+Divers aged 11 must dive with a PADI Professional or a certified diver.
+Dives may not exceed 12 meters/40 feet.
+With additional training in the PADI Junior Advanced Open Water Diver course, divers aged 12 to 14 may explore down to 21 meters/70 feet.

 As long as you are Open Water (or equivalent) certified, you can dive with us.
 View our Dive Equivalencies chart for more information.

-Tuition covers all program expenses except for airfare, ferry and taxi transfer fees, a one-time departure tax (about $45), medical expenses and personal spending such as souvenirs, snacks, phones, and optional meals ashore.
-All divers must have their own diving insurance (or be covered by our Trip Mate insurance policy, which does not exclude diving).
-Some Optional Courses have additional fees.
+Tuition covers all program expenses except for airfare, optional courses, ferry and taxi transfer fees, a one-time BVI departure tax, medical expenses, dive gear, and personal spending such as souvenirs, snacks, phones, and optional meals ashore.
+Additionally, all divers must have dive insurance (our TII insurance plan covers diving in many states!).

-There are absolutely no refunds after March 1st.
-For this reason, we highly recommend that all Sail Caribbean families opt into our trip insurance program.
+Sail Caribbean issues absolutely no refunds after March 1st.
+We highly recommend that all families opt into our trip insurance options.
 Coverage benefits include:

-If you have any questions regarding the coverage, please call Trip Mate’s benefit specialists at 800-888-7292 and refer to plan ID F433D.
+If you have any questions regarding the coverage, please call Travel Insured International’s benefits specialists at 800-243-3174.

 See our Trip Insurance page for details.